BTMX (BTMX) Tops One Day Volume of $70,882.00

-BTMX (CURRENCY:BTMX) traded flat against the dollar during the one day period ending at 23:00 PM Eastern on March 7th.
-One BTMX coin can now be purchased for $0.46 or 0.00001156 BTC on cryptocurrency exchanges.
-BTMX has a total market capitalization of $345.10 million and approximately $70,882.00 worth of BTMX was traded on exchanges in the last day.
-During the last seven days, BTMX has traded flat against the dollar.
+BTMX (CURRENCY:BTMX) traded flat against the dollar during the 1 day period ending at 18:00 PM E.T. on March 12th.
+One BTMX coin can currently be purchased for $0.46 or 0.00001156 BTC on popular exchanges.
+BTMX has a market cap of $345.10 million and $70,882.00 worth of BTMX was traded on exchanges in the last day.
+In the last seven days, BTMX has traded flat against the dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.